alexharri/website/posts/icelandic-name-declension-trie.md

 //=> null
 ```

-If every key in the trie's input data ending in `*ur` resolves to the same value, then _"Sakur"_ should resolve to that value.
+If every key in the trie's input data ending in `*ur` were to resolve to the same value, then _"Sakur"_ should resolve to that value.
 However, not every key ending in `*ur` resolves to the same value -- keys ending in `*tur` resolve to one value and keys ending in `*fur` to another.

 For a key matching `*ur` but not `*(t|f)ur`, we _could_ just pick one of the branches.
 However, at most one of the branches resolves to the correct value (and in many cases, none of the branches do).
 The natural conclusion, then, is to _not_ return a value.